ORCID/orcid-api-tutorial/docs/index.md

 ORCID can't do this on its own - integrations with other systems (like manuscript submission/production, funding application, repository, research information, and directory systems) are essential.

+##About this tutorial

-This workshop provides an introduction to integrating ORCID into your systems, so that, together, we can help everyone involved in research spend more time *making* contributions and less time *managing* them!
+This tutorial provides an introduction to integrating ORCID into your systems, so that, together, we can help everyone involved in research spend more time *making* contributions and less time *managing* them!

+In this tutorial you will learn:

+ * The types of ORCID APIs and what you can do with them
+ * How to get set up with the ORCID sandbox to test your API integration
+ * How to read and search information from the public API
+ * What a Client ID and Client Secret is and how to use them
+ * How to get an access token using the mysterious three legged OAuth process

 ##About the ORCID APIs
 ORCID's web interface gives researchers a way to interact with their record, but the real power of ORCID lies in the underlying data, which can be accessed by people and systems via Application Programming Interfaces (APIs).